2023 Most Popular Public Health Master's Degree Schools in the Plains States Region

 Check out the public health master's degree programs at these schools if you want to attend one of the most popular in the Plains States Region .

 Our 2023 rankings named University of Minnesota - Twin Cities the most popular school in the Plains States Region for public health students working on their master’s degree.
-Located in the city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
+Located in the city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

 Women make up 81% of the public health majors at the school.